chokevin8/chokevin8.github.io/_projects/1_project.md

 a train-val-test split.

 We train two different models: 1) Nuclei segmentation model using [HoVer-Net](https://arxiv.org/pdf/1812.06499v5.pdf) and 2) Tissue segmentation model using [DeepLabV3+](https://arxiv.org/pdf/1802.02611.pdf).
-In order to train these models, we manually annotate the nuclei or the twelve different tissue classes in the training and validation images.
+In order to train these supervised models, we manually annotate the nuclei or the twelve different tissue classes in the training and validation images.

+Then, after confirming the model performance on the test dataset, we use a post-processing pipeline to extract different meaningful 2D features.
+Some example features extracted are individual tissue compositions and its area, distance between different cells and tissues (ex. distance between fibroblast and sweat glands), and more.
+A total of 1090 2D features were extracted.

 ---

 ### ***Results & Discussion:***

 Results and Discussion will be updated after the conclusion of my research.
+Currently, 2D results are being finalized and 3D version of the same pipeline is being developed.

 ---